HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 To check the updates see here

-To see the relevant dates check here
+To see the relevant dates and keep on top of recent updates, check here

 Guidance on payment information on export and finance risk by Scottish Enterprise to help you understand the risks involved.